machintrucbidule/wordclock/README.md

 ## 7. Files
 Description of the project's files:
-- horloge.ino   => main file, contains includes, defines, and the 2 setup (ran once on startup) and loop (ran 10 times/s)
+- horloge.ino   => main file, contains includes, defines, and the 2 following arduino functions: setup (ran once on startup) and loop (ran 10 times/s)
 - config.ino    => functions used to mange configuration file (config.json)
 - functions.ino => several functions, and especially the main where leds are turned on/off, with the right colors
 - ledarrays.ino => arrays to do the mapping between words and leds ids